 When groin muscles are strained or torn, muscle fibers and other cells are disrupted.
 Bleeding can occur, which causes bruising.
 Within a few minutes to a few hours after the injury, swelling can occur, causing the injured area to expand and feel tight and stiff.

-Although groin strains most often occur in athletic activities such as football, soccer, and dance, they also can occur during everyday activities such as lifting heavy items, slipping while walking, or climbing stairs or ladders.
+Although groin strains most often occur in athletic activities such as football, soccer, and dance, they also can occur during everyday activities, such as lifting heavy items or slipping while walking.

 How Does it Feel?